It’s important to remember that all costs when travelling to another province are usually reimbursed at your home province’s fee guide rates.

 Covered services:

-• Dental surgery when performed in hospital
+• Dental surgery when performed in hospital if medically necessary

 • Podiatry is covered for a small portion of the cost of each visit up to a determined maximum per person, per year.
 X-rays are also partially covered.
+Surgery is not covered

 • Fees related to travel for health services are available if you live in Northern Ontario